 The 'Fold Change' will tell you how many times bigger the relative abundance of group 2 is relative to that of group 1.
 If the relative abundance of group 2 is bigger than that of group 1 the fold change is the relative abundance of group 2 divided by that of group 1.
-If the relative abundance of group 2 is smaller than that of group 1 the fold change is the relative abundance of group 1 divided by that of group 2 with a negative sign.
+If the relative abundance of group 2 divided by that of group 1.
+If the relative abundance of group 1 the fold change is the relative abundance of group 1 the fold change is the relative abundance of group 1 divided by that of group 2 with a negative sign.
 The 'weighted difference' column contains the difference between the relative abundance of group 2 and the relative abundance of group 1.
 In addition to the three automatically added columns, columns containing the Bonferroni and FDR corrected p-values will be added if that was specified by the user.